 The British Council is committed to:

-- maintaining an appropriate and professional social media presence, with staff abiding by our Code of Conduct and other relevant policies and guidance
+- maintaining a professional social media presence, with staff abiding by our Code of Conduct and other relevant policies and guidance

-- engaging with its media and social media audiences and answering their queries in a timely manner
+- communicating with its media and social media audiences and answering their queries in a timely manner

 - communicating to staff the rules they must follow when identifying themselves as British Council employees on social media.